Sharngadhara-paddhati

-Sharngadhara-paddhati (IAST: Śārṅgadharapaddhati, "Sharngadhara's Guidebook") is an anthology of Sanskrit-language short poems (subhashita) from India.
-It was compiled by Sharngadhara in 1363.
+Sharngadhara-paddhati (IAST: Śārṅgadharapaddhati, "Sharngadhara's Guidebook") is an anthology of Sanskrit-language short poems (subhashita) from India, compiled by Sharngadhara in 1363.

-The text is of interest as containing an account of Hatha Yoga, which it describes as being of two types, Gorakhnath's with six limbs and Markandeya's with eight limbs.
+The text is notable for its account of Hatha Yoga, which it categorizes into two types: Gorakhnath's Hatha Yoga with six limbs and Markandeya's Hatha Yoga with eight limbs.

 Authorship and date

 The Sharngadhara-paddhati (literally "Sharngadhara's Guidebook") was compiled by Sharngadhara in 1363.
-This Sharngadhara appears to be same as the Sharngadhara mentioned in a prashasti (eulogistic inscription) as the son of Damodara and the grandson of Raghavadeva, the royal preceptor of Hammirabhupati of Shakambhari.
+This Sharngadhara is believed to be the same individual mentioned in a prashasti (eulogistic inscription) as the son of Damodara and the grandson of Raghavadeva, who was the royal preceptor of Hammirabhupati of Shakambhari.
 Hammirabhupati can be identified with the Chahamana king Hammiradeva, a descendant of the Shakambhari Chahamanas.
-Hammiradeva (and therefore, his preceptor Raghavadeva) lived in the late 13th century, so it is conceivable that Raghavadeva's grandson Sharngadhara was alive in 1363.
+Hammiradeva, along with his preceptor Raghavadeva, lived in the late 13th century, so it is conceivable that Raghavadeva's grandson Sharngadhara was alive in 1363.
 Another text titled Sharngadhara-Samhita is attributed to Sharngadhara, but it is not clear if he was same as the author of Sharngadhara-paddhati: the author of Sharngadhara-Samhita does not provide any information about himself, except his name.

 Sharngadhara, who was a poet himself, often states the names of the poets and works against the verses included in his anthology.
 However, he attributes some of the verses to "somebody".
 Some of the poets mentioned by Sharngadhara, such as Govinda-raja-deva, are otherwise unknown.
 Sharngadhara attributes several verses to more than one poets, and two verses to more than two poets.
 According to an analysis by H. D. Sharma (1937), the anthology mentions the names of 282 authors; another analysis by J. B. Chaudhuri (1941), counts 271 authors and 31 works.